SteeltoeOSS/Steeltoe/src/Steeltoe.CloudFoundry.Connector.Redis/README.md

 ﻿# CloudFoundry .NET Redis Connector

 This project contains a Steeltoe Connector for Redis.
-This connector simplifies using [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) in an application running on CloudFoundry.
+This connector simplifies using Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or StackExchange [ConnectionMultiplexor](https://github.com/StackExchange/StackExchange.Redis) in an application running on CloudFoundry.

 ## Provider Package Name and Feeds